-The standard is that a youth probation officer completes a service plan within 30 days of an initial interview with the youth or within 30 days of a file transfer, and updates the service plan every six months thereafter for as long as there is an supervision order.
-The standard also requires that the service plan be approved by a supervisor within five working days of receipt from a youth probation officer, and that a youth probation officer review the plan with the youth and provide copies of the plan to the youth and the youth's parent or guardian.
+The standard is that a youth probation officer completes a service plan within 30 days of an initial interview with the youth and within 30 days of a file transfer and updates the service plan every six months thereafter for as long as there is an active supervision order.
+The standard also requires that the service plan be approved by a supervisor within five working days of receipt from a youth probation officer and that a youth probation officer review the plan with the youth and provide copies of the plan to the youth and the youth's parent or guardian.

-This audit found that just over half of the files had service plans that were completed within 30 days of the initial interviews with youth, or within 30 days of receiving transferred files, as required.
-An additional one third of the files had one or more service plans that were completed more than 30 days after the initial interviews or more than 30 days after receiving transferred files.
-Of the service plans that took longer than 30 days to complete, the extra time they took to complete was between four and 195 days, with the average being 45 days.
+This audit found that almost half of the files had service plans that were completed within 30 days of the initial interviews with youth and, if required, within 30 days of receiving transferred files.
+Of the remaining files, more than half had one or more service plans that were completed more than 30 days after the initial interviews or more than 30 days after receiving transferred files and one quarter were missing one or more required service plans.
+Of the service plans that took longer than 30 days to complete, the extra time they took to complete was between one and 176 days, with the average being 28 days.

-Of the applicable files that required the service plans to be updated every six months: more than one third had all service plans updated every six months; almost one third had all service plans updated, but one or more were not updated every six months; and one quarter had one or more service plans that were never updated.
+Most of the files in the samples required the service plans to be updated every six months.
+Of the applicable files, more than one third had all service plans updated every six months.
+Of the remaining files, almost two thirds had all service plans updated, but one or more were not updated every six months, and one third had one or more service plans that were never updated.
+Of the service plans that were updated but not within six months of a previously completed service plan, the extra time they took to complete was between one and 44 days, with the average being 13 days.

-The audit found that about two thirds of the files had service plans that were all approved by supervisors within the required five-day timeframe.
-Almost all the remaining files had service plans that were approved by supervisors, but not within the required five-day timeframe.
+The audit found that over one third of the files had service plans that were all approved by supervisors within the required five-day timeframe.
+Of the remaining files, three quarters had service plans that were approved by supervisors, but not within the required five-day timeframe and almost one quarter had one or more service plans that were not approved by supervisors.
+Of the approvals that took longer than five days to complete, the extra time they took to complete was between one and 107 days, with the average being 19 days.

-In a small minority of the files, the practice analysts were able to confirm that the service plans were reviewed with the youth and copies of the service plans were provided to the youth and their parents or guardians, as required.
-The practice analysts reviewed all Client Log entries in these files to confirm whether this had occurred.
+In addition, only one file in the samples confirmed that all the service plans were reviewed with the youth and copies of the service plans were provided to the youth and their parent(s) or guardian(s), as required.
+The practice analysts reviewed all CORNET Client Log entries to confirm whether this had occurred.